guillainbisimwa/Ruby-ata-structures-and-algorithms-/README.md

 Given an array `nums` of n integers where `nums[i]` is in the range `[1, n]`, return an array of all the integers in the range `[1, n]` that do not appear in `nums`.

+### 21 Find First and Last Position of Element in Sorted Array [source](https://leetcode.com/problems/find-first-and-last-position-of-element-in-sorted-array/)

+Given an array of integers `nums` sorted in ascending order, find the starting and ending position of a given `target` value.

+If target is not found in the array, return `[-1, -1]`.

+You must write an algorithm with `O(log n)` runtime complexity.

 ## Author

 👤 **Guillain Bisimwa**